whereswaldon/kfreestyle2d/README.md

 correctly and dispatch it to userspace programs like Xorg properly.

 ## Build

 `make`

 ## Install

 To give the driver the ability to create a virtual device, you can run the following to grant your user group the ability to read and write the `/dev/uinput` device file.
+We also need to allow the driver to read from the raw input file from the keyboard.
+The following commands will achieve this.
-Modify this as appropriate for your machine if you structure your permissions differently:
+Modify this as appropriate for your machine if you structure your permissions
+differently:

 ```bash
 echo KERNEL==\"uinput\", GROUP=\"$USER\", MODE:=\"0660\" | sudo tee -a /etc/udev/rules.d/99-$USER.rules